-Receding gums can be a concerning oral health issue and is a leading cause of tooth loss, with 50% of people having some form of gum recession, according to studies.
+Receding gums can be a concerning oral health issue and a major cause of tooth loss, with 50% of people having some form of gum recession, according to studies.
 Understanding the causes of receding gums is essential for preventing their occurrence and providing early intervention.

 There are various contributing factors leading to gum recession, some of which we have covered below: